twilio-labs/serverless-toolkit/packages/plugin-assets/README.md

 The plugin creates a new Runtime Service which it then uses as a bucket to which it upload assets.
 You can upload new files or list your available assets.

+For more information see the blog post [announcing the the Assets Plugin](https://www.twilio.com/blog/assets-plugin-twilio-cli) and an example of [how to upload audio files for your Studio IVR with the Assets Plugin](https://www.twilio.com/blog/upload-audio-files-studio-ivr-twilio-cli-assets-plugin).

 <!-- toc -->

 <!-- tocstop -->